ralphjsmit/ralphjsmit/README.md

 ### Hi there 👋 I'm Ralph

-I'm an 18yo enthusiastic Laravel developer.
+I'm a 19yo Laravel developer.

 Usually I spend my time doing freelance work and my university study (Business Economics).
 In the meantime I also write about PHP, Laravel, Tailwind & more on my personal blog, [ralphjsmit.com](https://ralphjsmit.com).
 (If you're interested, subscribe to my newsletter to occassionally receive an email with some updates.)